What is Schedule C?

 The form says: Car and truck expenses (see instructions)

 What you need to know: If you’re using your personal car for business, you have a choice: claim back the exact expenses, or take a mile deduction.
-Whichever you choose, you will have to provide evidence (usually receipts) to support your claim.
+Whichever you choose, you will have to provide evidence to support your claim.
 Mileage reports will be required for the mile deduction and receipts for claiming exact expenses.

 The form says: Depletion